RediSearch/RediSearch/docs/docs/indexing/_index.md

 ```

 ## Index JSON arrays as TEXT
-Starting with Search and Query v2.6.0, full text search can be done on array of strings or on a JSONPath leading to multiple strings.
+Starting with RediSearch v2.6.0, full text search can be done on array of strings or on a JSONPath leading to multiple strings.

 If you want to index multiple string values as TEXT, use either a JSONPath leading to a single array of strings, or a JSONPath leading to multiple string values, using JSONPath operators such as wildcard, filter, union, array slice, and/or recursive descent.